-OverviewA buccal smear is a test where cells are taken from the tongue.
-Cells are collected by scraping the tongue with a spatula.
+OverviewA buccal smear is a test where cells are taken from the cheek.
+Cells are collected by scraping the cheek with a spatula.
 The cells are then placed on a slide and the sample is taken to the laboratory for evaluation.
 The cells are evaluated for the presence of Barr bodies (a mass seen in a normal female sex chromosome).
 The buccal smear test can confirm whether the patient is a male or female.

 Review Date 4/20/2015